CsabaPoth/satmapper-rgb-composite/README.md

 # RGB composites from Sentinel-2 raw satellite imagery

-The python code included in the downloadable jupyter notebook walk you through the process of creating an RGB composite from the raw Sentinel-2 satellite imagery.</br></br>
+The python code included in the downloadable jupyter notebook walks you through the process of creating an RGB composite from the raw Sentinel-2 satellite imagery.</br></br>
 **Open Access Hub registration is necessary to access Sentinel-2 data!**

 ## Required libraries